icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

 Fixed bugs:
 - Handling of missing log file folder fixed.
-- Issues when backspace was preceeded by space(s) fixed.
+- Issues when backspace was preceded by space(s) fixed.
 - [broadcast] recently selected for UDP/IP remote host is no longer listed for TCP/IP (bug #508).
 - Handling of trigger of automatic actions and responses fixed and improved (bugs #504 and #505).
 - Plotting no longer takes time stamp and other meta info into account (bug #509).
 The option will